emmo-repo/EMMO/README.md

 The EMMO middle-level ontology consists of the reference level, which includes the full standard model of physics and the representation of data and information, and the discipline level, providing a common foundation for different disciplines including metrology, materials and manufacturing.
 Each level is implemented in a set of interdependent modules as illustrated in the figure below.
-A more detailed figure including all the modules can be found [here](doc/figs/EMMO-structure.png).

 <table>
   <tr>